Quick Answer

 | Shopify | Ecommerce first, products are the focus | Low to medium | Medium | $29 to $299 |

-Step 2: Get Your Domain Name and Hosting
+Step 2: Get Your Domain Name, and Hosting If You Need It

 Picking a domain name

 Short, memorable, and easy to spell.
 That is really the whole brief.
-A .com extension still carries the most trust with most audiences, though country codes like .co.uk or .com.au are perfectly fine for local businesses.
-Avoid hyphens and numbers in your domain name as they are harder to communicate verbally and harder for people to remember.
+A .com extension still carries the most trust with most audiences, though country codes like .co.uk or .com.au work fine for local businesses.
+Avoid hyphens and numbers, since they are harder to say out loud and harder to remember.

 Do a quick trademark search before you buy.
-Register your domain through a reputable registrar like Namecheap or Google Domains, not through your hosting company if you can avoid it.
-Keeping your domain and hosting separate means if you switch hosts, you do not have to untangle everything at once.
+Register your domain through a reputable registrar like Namecheap or Cloudflare, not through your hosting company if you can avoid it.
+Keeping your domain and hosting separate means if you switch platforms later, you do not have to untangle everything at once.

 Hosting quality varies more than most guides admit.
-Cheap shared hosting can be fine for a brand new site with no traffic.
-Once you start getting real visitors, cheap hosts will slow you down fast.
+Cheap shared hosting can be fine for a brand new site with no traffic, but once you get real visitors, cheap hosts slow you down fast.

-What I actually use: For new WordPress sites, I have had good results with SiteGround and Cloudways.
+What I actually use: for WordPress sites, I have had good results with SiteGround and Cloudways.
 SiteGround is easy to manage with solid support.
 Cloudways gives you more control and better performance but requires a bit more comfort with servers.
-Both are significantly better than the big-name budget hosts that dominate ads in this space.

 | Host | Best for | Starting price | Standout feature |